12 Ways to Save for a Down Payment on a House

 Even if you’re on a tight budget, there are some ways you can build up the funds to buy the home of your dreams.

-Before you even begin saving, you need to decide how much you need to save.
-Having that goal gives you something concrete to work towards, and keeping track of your progress towards a tangible target makes it easier to keep going when saving becomes hard.
+Before you even begin saving to buy a house, you need to decide how much you need to save.
+Having that goal gives you something concrete to work toward, and keeping track of your progress toward a tangible target makes it easier to keep going when saving becomes hard.

-To figure out how much you need to save, do some research.
+To figure out how much you need to save for a down payment, do some research.
 Choose a few areas or neighborhoods where you’d like to live and research the average home price.
 Make sure you’re looking at the cost of homes that have features you’d prefer.
 You don’t want to save for a three-bedroom house when you’d ideally like five.